 Speedify is like the infant of VPN companies.

-We’re going to peel back the curtain in this data-backed Speedify VPN review.
+We’re going to take a deep look into their software in this data-backed Speedify VPN review.

 Connectify, out of Philadelphia, only started the service back in 2014.
 But despite that short timeframe, they’re already up to over 1,000 servers in 28 countries.